radlerz/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting and Cleaning Data Course Project

-The R script "run_analysis.R" in this repository creates a tidy version of the "UCI Human Activity Recognition using Smartphones Dataset Version 1.0 [1]" available at:
+The R script "run_analysis.R" in this repository creates a tidy and summarized version of the "UCI Human Activity Recognition using Smartphones Dataset Version 1.0 [1]" available at:

 	http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones